Xianlai/architectural_plan_generator/README.md

 - **Searching**
     Initialize a plan and then strategically change the state by apply actions like expand, split, merge, swap rooms etc to achieve a better score calculated by objective function.

+# Script Files

+**architectural_plan_generator.py**: This is the entry point of this project.
+Run this file to get agent started.

+- **Geometrical Classes:**
+    - **Plan.py**: The file implements plan objects and associated methods.
+    - **Room.py**: The file implements room objects and associated methods.
+    - **Grid.py**: The file implements grid objects and associated methods
+    - **Wall.py**: The file implements wall objects and associated methods

+- **Non-geometrical Classes**
+    - **ObjectiveFunction.py**: objective function and constraints
+    - **FunctionModel.py**: function model learned from criteria learning part.
+    - **Transition.py**: the class implements the transition model and available actions.

+For details of classes, see [Documentations](https://github.com/Xianlai/architectural_plan_generator/blob/Xianlai/Documentations.md)

 # Dataset Collecting
 pass